Emil-IX/My_Album_Fullstack_app/README.md

 # My Album Fullstack App

-A full-stack application for sharing photos with the added feature of commenting on them.

-## Overview

-PhotoShare is a dynamic, user-friendly platform built to allow users to upload their favorite photos and engage with the community by leaving comments.
+My Album Fullstack App is a dynamic, user-friendly platform built to allow users to upload their favorite photos and engage with the community by leaving comments.
 This project is a **full-stack** application, demonstrating a cohesive architecture from the database to the user interface.

-### Key Features
 * **Photo Upload:** Seamlessly upload and display images.
 * **Commenting System:** Interact with photos by leaving comments.
 * **Full-Stack Architecture:** Separate front-end, back-end, and database components.